HajarDobli/ML-TP1/README.md

 ## Contributions

 Contributions to this project are welcome!
-If you find any issues or have ideas for improvements, please feel free to open an issue or submit a pull request.
+If you find any issues or have ideas for improvements.